ibm-cloud-docs/vpc/api-change-log-beta.md

 ### For all version dates
 {: #20-december-2022-all-version-dates-beta}

 **Backup for VPC.** Backup policy jobs are now generally available.
-The following updates have been made for [listing backup policy jobs](/apidocs/vpc-beta/initial#list-backup-policy-jobs) and [retrieving a backup policy job](/apidocs/vpc-beta/initial#get-backup-policy-job) since the beta release:
+The following updates have been made for [retrieving](/apidocs/vpc-beta#get-backup-policy-job) and [listing](/apidocs/vpc-beta#list-backup-policy-jobs) backup policy jobs since the beta release:

 * The `source_volume` property has been replaced by the `source` property.
 * The `target_snapshot` property has been replaced by the `target_snapshots` array property.

 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#20-december-2022).

 **Instance provision by volume.** Accounts that have been granted special approval to preview this feature can now reuse an existing boot volume to provision a virtual server instance by specifying the existing volume's `id` or `crn` sub-property of the `boot_volume_attachment` property.
 The specified volume must be unattached and must have an operating system with the same architecture as the instance profile.
 Volumes now include an `attachment_state` property and an expanded `operating_system` property you can use to view a volume's eligibility.
-You can also use the new [list volumes](/apidocs/vpc-beta/initial#list-volumes) filters to list volumes that have specific `attachment_state`, `operating_system`, and `encryption_type` values.
+You can also use the new [list volumes](/apidocs/vpc-beta#list-volumes) filters to list volumes that have specific `attachment_state`, `operating_system`, and `encryption_type` values.

 By default, a boot volume attached to a virtual server instance is deleted when the instance is deleted.
-To preserve the boot volume when deleting a virtual server instance, change the `delete_volume_on_instance_delete` property to `false` by updating the [boot volume attachment](/apidocs/vpc-beta/initial#update-instance-volume-attachment).
+To preserve the boot volume when deleting a virtual server instance, change the `delete_volume_on_instance_delete` property to `false` by updating the [boot volume attachment](/apidocs/vpc-beta#update-instance-volume-attachment).
 See [Creating virtual server instances](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui), [Creating VPC resources with CLI and API](/docs/vpc?topic=vpc-creating-vpc-resources-with-cli-and-api&interface=cli) for more information.

 This feature is now generally available.
 Since the beta release, by default, only a boot volume created as part of provisioning a virtual server instance will be deleted when the instance is deleted.
 See the [VPC API change log](/docs/vpc?topic=vpc-api-change-log#21-march-2023).